+Students have no expectation of privacy in their lockers.
 The building principal or designee may inspect lockers without any particularized suspicion or reasonable cause and without advance notice.
 Upon the request of the building principal or designee, law enforcement may assist with searching lockers.

-At various times throughout the school year, drug-detecting dogs may be brought in to sniff lockers and random classrooms for drugs.
 During a locker search, student privacy rights will be respected for any items that are not illegal or violate Board Policy or building rules.